pullashradha/AddressBook/README.md

 ## Setup/Installation Requirements

+This program can only be accessed on a PC with Windows 10, and with git and atom installed.

-* Clone this repository on a PC
+* Clone this repository
 * Type following command into the Windows PowerShell > dnu restore
-* Type following command into Powershell > dnx kestrel
+* Type following command into PowerShell > dnx kestrel
-* To view the page, open Chrome and type in the following address: "localhost:5004"
+* Open Chrome and type in the following address: "localhost:5004"

 ## Known Bugs